mflova/mflova-vim-config/README.md

 - Easy toggle between source (.cpp) and header (.h) files
 - Easy selection of sentences enclosed by brackets or any delimiter
 - Autocomplete functionality
-- Quick snippets for Python and C++
+- Quick snippets for Python and C++.
+With endless items some of them.
 - Plenty of linters based on format, code analysis, syntaxis and type checking.
   All of them integrated in the built-in neovim LSP:
   - Python: Pylint, mypy, vulture, pyright, flake8.
 This last one